ObelusFamily/Anythink-Market-oyhqk/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## 1st Step:
+Clone the repository to your local machine.
+Github will have a `CODE` drop down menu.
+Choose either options You are comfortable with and download it on your system.

+## 2nd Step:
+Download docker on your local machine.
+In your terminal, type `docker -v` & `docker-compose -v` to check the version you are running.

+## 3rd Step:
+Open the root project file in your favourite IDE or Code Editor *(I used VS Code)*.
+CD into your root file and run the command `docker-compose up`.
+Trouble shoot any errors you face, and you should be running the project.